wl-net/arcus-k8s/README.md

 # arcus-k8
-Arcus in Kubernetes (on-prem or in the cloud)

-This project contains configuration and scripts to support running Arcus Smart Home in Kubernetes.
+This project contains configuration and scripts to support running Arcus Smart Home in Kubernetes (on-prem, and in the future in the cloud).

 # Prerequisites